helen-kladova/werf/docs/pages/configuration/stapel_image/git_directive.md

 The _git mapping_ configuration for a remote repository has some additional parameters:
 - `url` — remote repository address;
 - `branch`, `tag`, `commit` — a name of branch, tag or commit hash that will be used.
-If these parameters are not specified, the master branch is used;
+If these parameters are not specified, the master branch is used.
-- `as` — defines an alias to simplify the retrieval of remote repository-related information in helm templates.
-Details are available in the [Deployment to kubernetes]({{ site.baseurl }}/documentation/reference/deploy_process/deploy_into_kubernetes.html) reference.

 ## Uses of git mappings